colechang/JustRepeat/README.md

-# JustRepeat
-Google Chrome browser extension - Youtube Video Looper
+# Just Repeat -- YouTube Video Looper

 Just Repeat is a browser extension that allows you to loop specific sections of YouTube videos.
 It provides a user-friendly interface to mark the start and end times for each loop and automatically plays the video from the start time when the end time is reached.